 - New social simulation tools

-Items that have an established home elsewhere (mature papers, conference/job announcements or simulations) should be submitted there.
+Items that have an established home elsewhere (mature papers, conference/job announcements or archiving of simulations) should be submitted there.
 For more information about submission and ideas for things to submit, see the submission page.

 Advantages of Submitting to RofASSS